Kiss, a Prelude

 But that was based on the idea that his feelings for the Lovegood daughter were completely platonic.

-"Magic is such an old being," Luna commented.
+"Magic is such an old being," Luna commented, her eyes wandering around the cavernous halls.
 "It transcends so many things, like time.
 Love does that, too."

 The eldest Weasley blinked.
 Had he heard her correctly?
 "Uh, sorry?"